Author. Coach. Traveler. Meditator. Occasional ass-kicker.

 The official bio:

 Heather Demetrios is a certified meditation teacher and the critically acclaimed author of six young adult novels.
-When she isn't spending time in imaginary places, you'll find her traipsing around the world with her husband in her newest creative life hack: a grand international housesitting experiment (Insta: @sitsahoy).
+When she isn't spending time in imaginary places, you'll find her traipsing around the world with her husband in her newest creative life hack: a grand international housesitting experiment.
 Heather has an MFA in Writing from Vermont College of Fine Arts and is a recipient of the PEN New England Susan P. Bloom Discovery Award for her debut novel, Something Real.
 Her novels include I’ll Meet You There, Bad Romance, as well as the Dark Caravan fantasy series: Exquisite Captive, Blood Passage, and Freedom’s Slave.
-She is also the editor of the forthcoming anthology, Dear Heartbreak: YA Authors and Teens on the Dark Side of Love and the author of Code Name Badass, an upcoming feminist pop biography of WWII lady spy, Virginia Hall.
+She is also the editor of the anthology, Dear Heartbreak: YA Authors and Teens on the Dark Side of Love and the author of Codename Badass, an upcoming feminist pop biography about WWII lady spy, Virginia Hall.
 New fantasy, contemporary, and historical novels are also forthcoming from Macmillan.
-Her honors include books that have been named Bank Street Best Children’s Books, a YALSA Best Fiction For Young Adults selection, a Goodreads Choice Nominee, a Kirkus Best Book, and a Barnes and Noble Best Book.
+Her honors include books that have been named Bank Street Best Children’s Books, YALSA Best Fiction For Young Adults selections, a Goodreads Choice Nominee, a Kirkus Best Book, and a Barnes and Noble Best Book.
 Her work has also appeared in The Los Angeles Review of Books, Bustle, and other fine sources.
-She writes a weekly post on mindfulness for writers for Vermont College of Fine Arts, which you can also find on her blog, Mindfulness for Writers.
+She writes a regular mindfulness column for writers for Vermont College of Fine Arts, which you can also find on her blog, Mindfulness for Writers.
 Find out more about Heather and her books at www.heatherdemetrios.com.